-Now let’s go into more detail about each of these 2 bones that makes up the hip.
+Now let’s go into more detail about each of these 2 bones that make up the hip.

 As stated previously, the femoral head or top round part of the thigh bone is what goes into pelvis to form the hip joint.
-The femoral head is attached to the rest of the femur by a section called the femoral neck.
+The femoral head attaches to the rest of the femur by a section called the femoral neck.
 There is a large bump that comes out to the side from the top of the femur.
-This is called the greater trochanter.
+This is the greater trochanter.
 If you take your hand and rub it down the side of the hip, this bony prominence can be felt.
 Important muscles for your hip connect to the greater trochanter.
 One muscle that attaches there is the gluteus medius.
-This muscle is very important for keeping your pelvis level as you walk.
+This muscle is essential for keeping your pelvis level as you walk.

 This is the widest and largest part of the pelvic bone and is located on the top part.
-This part forms the roof the acetabulum (socket).
-The ilium has many important surfaces that muscles and ligaments attach to, to help your hip function.
-The anterior superior iliac spine (ASIS) and posterior super iliac spine (PSIS) are formed by the wing of the ilium.
+This part forms the roof of the acetabulum (socket).
+The ilium has many important surfaces that muscles and ligaments attach to help your hip function.
+The wing of the ilium forms the anterior superior iliac spine (ASIS) and posterior super iliac spine (PSIS).
 The ASIS is the bony prominence in the front of your hips, located below and to the side of your belly button.
 The PSIS is located in the back of the hip, more towards the center of your spine.
-The ilium also has the greater sciatic notch in which the piriformis muscle and important nerves, arteries and veins pass through.
+The ilium also has the greater sciatic notch in which the piriformis muscle and important nerves, arteries, and veins pass through.

 This is the most anterior (towards the front of the body) portion of the pelvis.
-The pubis consists of a body, superior ramus and inferior ramus.
+The pubis consists of a body, superior ramus, and inferior ramus.
 The pubic body articulates with the opposite side pubic body to form the pubic symphysis.
 The pubic symphysis helps maintain the mechanical integrity of the pelvic region.
-This helps absorb shock during activities such as walking, running, and aids in the delivery of a baby.
+This helps absorb shock during activities such as walking, running, and aids in delivering a baby.
 The superior pubic ramus helps form part of the acetabulum (socket).
-The superior and inferior pubic ramus together form the obturator foramen which allows the obturator nerve, artery, and vein to pass through to reach the lower limb.
+The superior and inferior pubic ramus form the obturator foramen, allowing the obturator nerve, artery, and vein to pass through to reach the lower limb.

 This forms the back and lower part of the pelvis.
-Similar to the pubis, it is composed of a body, an inferior ramus and superior ramus.
+Like the pubis, it is composed of a body, an inferior ramus, and a superior ramus.
 The back lower part of the ischium forms the ischial tuberosity.
 When you are sitting, the ischial tuberosities are the bony prominences underneath you.
 These accept our body weight when sitting.
-There are two important ligaments that attach to the ischium.
-The sacrospinous ligament and sacrotuberous ligament.
+Two important ligaments attach to the ischium: the sacrospinous ligament and sacrotuberous ligament.

 Written by: Nikki Kelley